Occupational Therapy (OT)

 -

-Activities for everyday living: eating, getting dressed, toileting, sleeping, bathing,
+Activities of daily living such as eating, getting dressed, toileting, sleeping, bathing,

 -

-Fine motor skills (picking up small items, doing buttons and zippers)
+Fine motor skills such as picking up small items, doing buttons and zippers)

 -